 - Create a user interface that is easy to use and clearly displays information.

-- Write modular, reusable code that follows SRP (Single Responsibility Principle)
+- Write DRY, reusable code that follows SRP and trends toward function purity

 - Implement a robust testing suite using TDD

 - Collaborate productively and professionally as a team.
 Ensure all team members are able to be heard and contribute throughout the project.

 In this project, you will create a recipe tracking / meal planning application that allows users to view recipes they want to cook and plan shopping trips around them.
 The idea is similar to sites like All Recipes or New York Times Cooking.
 Users should view a list of recipes and choose recipes to cook.